jgitlin-p21/chef-server/PRIOR_RELEASE_NOTES.md

       not supported at this time.
 Instead,  back up the existing Chef Server using knife ec backup, bring up a new Chef Server with external PostgreSQL configure, then use knife ec restore.
-    * If you wish to use `chef-server-ctl cleanse` and have it delete data from an external PostgreSQL instance as well, you must use the new flag `--with-external`.
+    * If you wish to use `cinc-server-ctl cleanse` and have it delete data from an external PostgreSQL instance as well, you must use the new flag `--with-external`.

-#### chef-server-ctl
+#### cinc-server-ctl

   * New commands `backup` and `restore` which you can use to back up to/restore a Chef Server's data in its entirety.
       * To use this feature at this time, you will need to ensure that `rsync` is installed on the server ahead of time.
-      * If you have enabled external postgresql, use `knife ec backup' instead of chef-server-ctl backup/restore backup/restore, as chef-server-ctl backup/restore are not yet compatible with external data stores.
+      * If you have enabled external postgresql, use `knife ec backup' instead of cinc-server-ctl backup/restore backup/restore, as cinc-server-ctl backup/restore are not yet compatible with external data stores.
-  * New command `chef-server-ctl psql <service-name>` to log in via `psql` with read-only access to the the postgresql database used by the named service.
+  * New command `cinc-server-ctl psql <service-name>` to log in via `psql` with read-only access to the the postgresql database used by the named service.
 This is now the preferred way to log into a Chef Server database, and will automatically handle authentication.
 Use